Gaming

 Crossover (or alternatives like Whisky) is a good option if you only play a few games and care about latency the most, but the performance is limited by Mac hardware which can get quite expensive if you go for the Pro or Max chips.
 Crossover has a free 14 day trial.
 Whisky is another population option for this space and it’s free unlike Crossover.
 I use this option for games like Diablo 4.

 GeForce Now is an option if you don’t want to own or maintain any extra hardware.
 The latency is high enough to be noticeable relative to Parsec, but single player games are comfortably playable.
 Another problem is their rigs often have slow CPU’s and disks, so loading times can be slow/unstable (including when loading the games) and the service itself sometimes has issues too.
 This is the best option if you follow an “own nothing, stream everything” philosophy.
+Update: After subscribing to the Ultimate tier for $10/mo, I can say that latency is much less with Reflex on.
+The service is quite good but with minor annoyances such as inconsistency in games launching correctly and random latency spikes.
+Some games are much more optimized such as Fortnite where it feels like almost no latency and 4k@120hz works well.

 Self-Hosted Game Streaming